abstractlyZach/reading_accountability_public/README.md

 # reading_accountability_public
 Designed to automate public accountability for AACF UCI Freshman small group. http://goo.gl/zjL0GN

-I know my naming conventions are all over the place.
-I didn't expect this project to be as big as it ended up being hahahaha!

-It started as a small project to hack something together and put my Raspberry Pi to good use.
-I've sunk around 25 hours into this project and it was worth every minute.

-I wrote another script called email_info.py that holds my login credentials with get_login() and get_password() as well as a dictionary holding the emails and names of all of the people on the mailing list.
+I wrote another script called email_info.py with functions that return my login credentials (get_login() and get_password()) and a function that returns a dictionary mapping the names to the emails of all of the people on the mailing list (get_email_dict()).

 I'm using crontab to schedule my computer to run the scripts at specific intervals.
 You can see my crontab file, which is named crontab_file.txt in this repository.

-If you want to use my code, you'll need to create your own crontab file as well as an email_info.py file.
-(My system is extremely narrow in scope as it is right now.
-If you could find some other application I would be pretty amazed xP) Contact me and let me know how you use it!